chrisUnivers/chrism-resume/rest-api-spring-framework/README.md

 ## Repo information
   + This repository demostrates some of the projects I worked on while self learning the spirngboot framework mostly for web service.
 So working with CRUD operations.
 Will update soon.
+Tutorial came from: https://spring.io/guides, but hard to find exact ones.
   + I also have another springboot project in `../backend_spbootDev`.

 ### The Book Tracker Mongodb.
     - Please be ready for a colourful page.
 At the time of working on this project, I was also learning css and javascript.
 Thus, the page layout is not the best!